BIARES07/Discord-Bot-Dropdown-menu/README.md

 * This was the first bot I developed, so it doesn't follow the best development techniques.

 * This bot was made in an old version of python (3.8.7) library so I'm leaving this project as *outdated*

+* the following dependencies are used:
+   * python 3.8.7
+   * py-cord library
+   * os library